 Letter 666: What an injury you have done me, dear Menander — and right after delighting me!

-When I spotted a pair of mules following in haste, I said to the companion beside me, "Surely those are Menander's?"
-He asked one of the servants running past, and the boy confirmed it.
-That is how I learned I had been wronged by dear Menander.
+And when I saw a team of mules following in haste, I said to the friend who was with me, "Surely this is Menander's?"
+And he questioned one of the boys running alongside, and that fellow informed him.
+Then it was that I learned I had been wronged by the fine Menander.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.